- High quality magnification

 - Records photos & videos to SD card

 - Build quality leaves a lot to be desired

 - Comes without SD card & remote batteries

-When it comes to soldering small SMD components, inspecting PCBs or even doing things like setting stones in jewelry, a digital microscope is a useful tool.
-They let you work on solder joints and components that are otherwise hard to see with the naked eye.
+When it comes to soldering small SMD components, inspecting PCBs or setting stones in jewelry, a digital microscope is a useful tool.
+It lets you work on solder joints and components that are otherwise hard to see with the naked eye.

-Where earlier versions of digital microscopes had to be connected to a computer using USB, they now also come with built-in screens.
-This lets you use them as a stand-alone device that does not even need to be connected to a PC.
+Where earlier versions of digital microscopes required connections to computers or external monitors, they now come with built-in screens.
+This lets you use them as a stand-alone device.

 One example of such a device is the Andonstar AD407.
-This is a digital microscope mainly used for SMD work.
+It is a digital microscope that is often used for SMD work.
 It is the successor of the popular Andonstar ADSM302.
 It comes with a variety of features that make soldering SMD components a lot easier.